terralang/terra/release/share/terra/README.md

 Note: This build system is deprecated.
 Please use CMake instead (see above).

-The basic procudure for building with GNU Make is the following:
+The basic procedure for building with GNU Make is the following:

 ```
 git clone https://github.com/terralang/terra.git